-• Project underway
+• Project Completed

-EN4 - Improve type and control of lighting across estate

-Project Start Date September 2014 Project Completion Date July 2025 Owner Head of Building Services Support Project Manager Total Cost £6,000/year (planned £50,000 influx in 2021/22 to accelerate project) Funding stream Estates budget Annual Savings 20,800kWh/year £6,921/year 3.98tCO2e/year
+EN2 - Improve type and control of lighting across estate Project Start Date September 2014 Project Completion Date 2026 Owner Head of Building Services Support Project Manager Total Cost £6,000/year (planned £50,000 influx in 2021/22 to accelerate project) Funding stream Estates budget Annual Savings 20,800kWh/year £6,921/year 3.98tCO2e/year

 Lighting is provided by a variety of lamp types and sizes of an overall average efficiency.
 Lighting improvements have been undertaken, including replacement of halogen dichroic lamps and T12 fluorescents with LEDs.
 This includes around 90% of the lighting in the North Building, and in some lecture theatres on other parts of the campus.

-Further lighting improvements are planned.
-This includes conversion of the B Wing bedrooms, which will include replacement of old lighting as part of an overall refurbishment.
+Further lighting improvements have been completed.
+This includes conversion of the B Wing bedrooms, which included replacement of old lighting as part of an overall refurbishment.
 The original project savings and costs were based on replacing 200 lamps every year throughout the estate spread over 10 years.
 These new lamps will use on average 104kWh/year less than the existing stock.
 The annual savings above represents the replacement of 200 lamps per year over the foreseeable future, in line with refurbishments of different areas of the School.

-This project is still ongoing and currently upgrades are being undertaken to the teaching areas with expected completion by 31st July 2023.
-The current phase of work is to include LED upgrades and new lighting controls at:
+This project is still ongoing and currently upgrades are being undertaken on a rolling basis with any remaining fluorescent tubes being replaced with LED alternatives.
+Recently completed areas include LED upgrades and new lighting controls at: